Lieutenant-Colonel Edward Graham Pennefather (1850 – 1928)

 With this reduction, Pennefather left the Company’s service and returned to his regiment.
 He retired from the army in 1895 to become Inspector General of Police in the Straits Settlements in Singapore before retiring to Tonbridge Wells in 1910.

-Jono Waters quotes the following note from his grandson: “in the 1914 - 18 War he was sent on a remount commission to the USA to buy horses for the British Army in France.
+Jono Waters quotes the following note from his grandson: “in the 1914-18 War he was sent on a remount commission to the USA to buy horses for the British Army in France.
 He accompanied the horses thereto and at the age of 68 years he took control of a YMCA canteen to serve the troops in France.
-The 1925 he returned to South Africa with his wife and died on 29th of April 1928 while visiting his son on a fishing trip at Draycott in the Underberg.
+In 1925 he returned to South Africa with his wife and died on 29th of April 1928 while visiting his son on a fishing trip at Draycott in the Underberg.

 He married Mary Crompton and they had four children: